Supreme Court tosses Trump DC hotel records case

 After the high court last month agreed to hear the Biden Justice Department’s appeal in the case, Democrats dismissed the dispute in a lower court.
 Both sides then wrote to the justices agreeing that the Supreme Court should toss it as moot.

-The justices in a brief, unsigned order Monday vacated the lower ruling and sent it back with instructions to dismiss the case.
+In a brief, unsigned order Monday, the justices vacated the lower ruling and sent it back with instructions to dismiss the case.
 Justice Ketanji Brown Jackson dissented from the order, saying she would’ve instead used a different procedural mechanism to toss the case.

 The hotel documents had largely fallen out of the dispute as the lawmakers obtained most of them through other means.